Buyaki01/nextjs-photo-album/README.md

 - **Authenticated Pages:** Users who are not logged in will only have access to the landing page and will NOT have access to the other pages in the app

 - **Responsive Design:** The application is built with a responsive design to ensure a consistent and user-friendly experience on various devices, from desktops to mobile phones.

-## Deployment on Vercel
-This application is deployed using Vercel, providing a scalable and efficient hosting solution.
-Vercel makes it easy to deploy and manage Next.js applications with built-in features like automatic deployments, serverless functions, and more.

-### Live Demo

 ## Technologies Used
 - **NextJs (v14)**